eloquent/asplode/README.md

 [ErrorException] exceptions instead of using the default PHP error handling behaviour.
 This means that all non-fatal runtime errors are presented to the developer in the form of an exception.
-It also means that any unhandled errors are delivered to a single point, the global exception handler.
+It also means that any unhandled errors are delivered to a single point: the global exception handler.

 ## Why use *Asplode*?